GOCLAB/goc/contracts/eosio.sudo/README.md

 ## 2. Installing the eosio.sudo contract

 The eosio.sudo contract needs to be installed on a privileged account to function.
-It is recommended to use the account `eosio.sudo`.
+It is recommended to use the account `gocio.sudo`.

-First, the account `eosio.sudo` needs to be created.
-Since it has the restricted `eosio.` prefix, only a privileged account can create this account.
-So this guide will use the `eosio` account to create the `eosio.sudo` account.
+First, the account `gocio.sudo` needs to be created.
+Since it has the restricted `gocio.` prefix, only a privileged account can create this account.
+So this guide will use the `eosio` account to create the `gocio.sudo` account.
 On typical live blockchain configurations, the `eosio` account can only be controlled by a supermajority of the current active block producers.
-So, this guide will use the `eosio.msig` contract to help coordinate the approvals of the proposed transaction that creates the `eosio.sudo` account.
+So, this guide will use the `gocio.msig` contract to help coordinate the approvals of the proposed transaction that creates the `gocio.sudo` account.

-The `eosio.sudo` account also needs to have sufficient RAM to host the contract and sufficient CPU and network bandwidth to deploy the contract.
+The `gocio.sudo` account also needs to have sufficient RAM to host the contract and sufficient CPU and network bandwidth to deploy the contract.
 This means that the creator of the account (`eosio`) needs to gift sufficient RAM to the new account and delegate (preferably with transfer) sufficient bandwidth to the new account.
 To pull this off the `eosio` account needs to have enough of the core system token (the `SYS` token will be used within this guide) in its liquid balance.
 So prior to continuing with the next steps of this guide, the active block producers of the chain who are coordinating this process need to ensure that a sufficient amount of core system tokens that they are authorized to spend is placed in the liquid balance of the `eosio` account.

 This guide will be using cleos to carry out the process.

-### 2.1 Create the eosio.sudo account
+### 2.1 Create the gocio.sudo account

-#### 2.1.1 Generate the transaction to create the eosio.sudo account
+#### 2.1.1 Generate the transaction to create the gocio.sudo account

-The transaction to create the `eosio.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
+The transaction to create the `gocio.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
 This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the eosio.msig contract.

 A simple way to generate a transaction to create a new account is to use the `cleos system newaccount`.
 However, that sub-command currently only accepts a single public key as the owner and active authority of the new account.
 However, the owner and active authorities of the new account should only be satisfied by the `active` permission of `eosio`.
 One option is to create the new account with the some newly generated key, and then later update the authorities of the new account using `cleos set account permission`.
 This guide will take an alternative approach which atomically creates the new account in its proper configuration.